Sport in London: Football

 London has a special place in the history of football.
 The playing of football in London has been well documented since it was first outlawed in 1314.
-In the sixteenth century the headmaster of St Paul's School, Richard Mulcaster, is credited with taking mob football and transforming it into organised and refereed team football.
+In the sixteenth century, the headmaster of St Paul's School, Richard Mulcaster, is credited with taking mob football and transforming it into organised and refereed team football.
 The modern game of football was first codified in 1863 in London and subsequently spread worldwide.
-Key to the establishment of the modern game was Londoner Ebenezer Cobb Morley who was a founding member of The Football Association, the oldest football organisation in the world.
-Morley wrote to Bell's Life newspaper proposing a governing body for football which led directly to the first meeting at the Freemasons' Tavern in central London of the FA.
+Key to the establishment of the modern game was Londoner Ebenezer Cobb Morley, who was a founding member of The Football Association, the oldest football organisation in the world.
+Morley wrote to Bell's Life newspaper proposing a governing body for football, which led directly to the first meeting at the Freemasons' Tavern in central London of the FA.
 He wrote the first set of rules of true modern Association football at his house in Barnes.
 The modern passing game was invented in London in the early 1870s by the Royal Engineers A.F.C.

 Football is now the most popular spectator sport in London, and the city has several of England's leading clubs.
 Most London clubs are named after the district in which they play (or used to play).
 Historically the London clubs have not accumulated as many trophies as those from the north-west of England, such as Liverpool and Manchester United, but at present Arsenal (founded at Woolwich Arsenal but playing in Holloway), and Chelsea (who actually play in Fulham) are regarded as two of the Premier League's "big four" alongside Manchester United and Liverpool.
-In 2003–04 they became the first pair of London clubs to finish first and second in the top flight, with Arsenal winning.
+In 2003–04, they became the first pair of London clubs to finish first and second in the top flight, with Arsenal winning.
 In 2004–05 they did so again, this time with Chelsea winning.
 In 2009–10, three of the top four places were occupied by London sides—Chelsea (champions), Arsenal (3rd) and Tottenham Hotspur (4th).
 This meant that the 2010–11 season would see three London clubs in the UEFA Champions League for the first time ever.
+The 2018-19 season saw Tottenham Hotspur, Chelsea, and Arsenal in the Champions League and Europa League final, the first time three London clubs and three clubs from the same city played in European finals.